Professional driver for laser diodes | digital temperature controller

 |Maximum heat dissipated||40 W|

 How to Connect the LPLDD 5A PID Laser Driver

 Connecting "Test jumper" allows to switch on the driver without external analog signal.

-While Offset jumper is not connected the Offser trimmer is not working.
+While Offset jumper is not connected the Offset trimmer is not working.

-Temperature trimmer allows to set the working point of TEC in range of 0-40 degrees Celcius.
+The temperature trimmer allows setting the working point of TEC in the range of 0-40 degrees Celcius.

-How to power supply the LPLDD 5A PID
+How to Power Supply the LPLDD 5A PID Driver

-- Laser diode driver with TEC and two PSU.
+- Laser diode driver with the TEC and two PSUs.

-- Laser diode driver with TEC and one PSU.
+- Laser diode driver with the TEC and the single PSU.